shambhukumar2019/ARM-CORTEX-M/stm32f407vgt6_i2c_testcode/setupI2C.md

 	2. wait until ADDR bit in SR1 reg. sets.
 			LSB = 0 for master transmitter mode
 	3. read SR1 and SR2 reg. to clear ADDR bit.
+	4. wait for TxE bit in SR1 reg to set.

 #### => Send data

+	1. Now put data in DR reg of I2C.
-	1. wait for TxE bit in SR1 reg to set.
+	2. wait for TxE bit in SR1 reg to set.
-	2. again(only for 1st time) wait until TxE sets,Now put data in DR reg of I2C.
 	3. repeat from step 1 to send multiple bytes.